Addie-Shanti-Org/GenderDisparityinResearch/CHARTER.md

 **Studio formed:** 5/25/2026

 ## Vision
 If this projects succeeds, we will help improve women's health by helping to eliminate gender gaps in research.

 ## Mission

-Our mission is to idenitify the areas in published medical research that needs to be studied and funded the most to support womens' health lives.
-We will go in depth once we turn in our project proposal.
+Our mission is to analyze published medical research alongside issues being dicussed in women's online health communities to identify the gaps in research that is needed to support women's healthy lives.

 ## Context